 All physicians and certified nurse midwives who perform deliveries shall have hospital privileges for obstetrical services.
 Practitioners performing deliveries in alternate settings shall have a documented hospital coverage agreement.
-Licensed midwives perform deliveries only in the member's home.
-Labor and delivery services may be provided in the member's home by physicians, nurse practitioners, and certified nurse midwives who include such services within their practice.
+Per AMPM Policy 410 labor and delivery services rendered through Free Standing Birthing Centers shall be provided by a physician or by a certified nurse midwife who has hospital admitting privileges for labor and delivery services, or a licensed midwife who is following licensing and practice requirements as specified in A.A.C.
+R9-16-111 through 113 Labor and delivery services may be provided in the member's home by physicians, nurse practitioners, certified nurse midwives, and licensed midwives who include such services within their practice.
+Labor and delivery services may be provided in the member's home by physicians, nurse practitioners, certified nurse, and licensed midwives who include such services within their practice.